francoism90/mediadb-app/README.md

 **MediaDB** is a web-based video streaming service written in Laravel, TypeScript and Vue 3 ([Quasar](https://quasar.dev/)).

-Note: MediaDB is very much in development and may not be suitable for production purposes.
-It is recommended to fork the project.
+Note: MediaDB is still under development.
+It is recommended to create a fork and sync it with the `main` branch.

 ## Installation